domenicquirl/comprehensive-rust/src/std-types/vec.md

 - To index the vector you use `[` `]`, but they will panic if out of bounds.
   Alternatively, using `get` will return an `Option`.
 The `pop` function will remove the last element.
-- Slices are covered on day 3.
-For now, students only need to know that a value of type `Vec` gives access to all of the documented slice methods, too.
+- Because of the `Deref` implementation, a value of type `Vec` gives access to all of the documented slice methods, too.

 </details>